-The National Science Foundation (NSF) selected Ms. Amanda Hallberg Greenwell to head the agency's Office of Legislative and Public Affairs (OLPA).
+Ms. Amanda Hallberg Greenwell is head of the Office of Legislative and Public Affairs (OLPA) at the National Science Foundation (NSF).
 OLPA communicates information about NSF's activities, programs, research results and policies to a diverse range of audiences.
 She began her position in July 2015.

 "We are thrilled that Amanda brings a depth of knowledge and experience in leading government relations and in working with Congress," said NSF Director France A. Córdova.
 "She joins NSF at a time when the agency is taking stronger actions to improve our transparency and accountability, and to enhance our communication of science discoveries and their impact to the public.
 Her leadership will be essential to our efforts moving forward."

 Before joining NSF, Greenwell served as director of the National Oceanic and Atmospheric Administration's (NOAA) Office of Legislative and Intergovernmental Affairs, a position she held since 2012.
 She was responsible for advising the NOAA administrator, senior leadership and the Department of Commerce on congressional activities, and for developing legislative strategies.
 Prior to becoming director, Greenwell served as deputy director for the office for nearly four years.